Malware protection: common threats and five effective removal tools

-Rogue: this malware promotes itself as an antispyware, system optimizer or antivirus.
-When the user executes it, the software always gives back a notification of some problem detection.
-The user is asked to pay the premium version to fix the problem and of course this is a scam.
+- Rogue: this malware promotes itself as an antispyware, system optimizer or antivirus.
+When the user executes it, the software always gives back notification of some problem detection.
+The user is asked to pay the premium version to fix the problem and of course, this is a scam.

 Malware protection through five removal tools